 Q: Where do I report my word counts?

 A: In the Forum dedicated to word count reporting.
+(Forums are open January-March.)
 Report using the “Monday Word Count Reports” and the “Friday Word Count Reports” entries in the Forum.
 Under each of these entries, you will find a calendar date under which to report.
 You can access the Forums by clicking on the word “Forum” in the main navigation menu of this site.

 Q: What if I don’t write anything that week?